Authorities say the suspected Buffalo supermarket shooter traveled from hours away. Here's what we know - KESQ

 The supermarket is located near the areas of Masten Park and Kingsley, which are predominantly Black neighborhoods.

-“You have now a White… assailant in a 71% Black community.
+“You have now a White… assailant in a (majority) Black community.
 Why did he choose this market?”
 CNN national security analyst Juliette Kayyem said.

 When asked during Saturday’s news conference about why authorities are calling the mass shooting a hate crime, Flynn, the district attorney, said investigators have “certain pieces of evidence” that “indicate some racial animosity.”